speranskydanil/speranskydanil.github.io/README.md

 ### Info

-Developer and programmer.
-I have participated in several projects of medium size, I was involved in design, "gardening", algorithm development and optimization.
-I believe in the version control systems.
-I believe in project management systems and bug trackers.
-I believe in testing.
-In my spare time I read a lot and I'm interested in general questions of programming (design, security, optimization).
-I love to study new things.
+I am an engineer and developer.
+I participated in many projects and was involved in design, development and "gardening".
+I'm focused on creating good products.
+In my spare time I read a lot and I'm interested in general questions of programming (design, development, optimization, security).

 [dsperansky.info](http://dsperansky.info/)